uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/change-of-plans-and-priorities/index.md

 # Now what should I learn

 Rust will always stay.
 Erlang will stay.
 Go is added.
 Python will be revisited.
+And one database?
+I'm planning to at least learn one but never got the chance to.
+Possibly, Postgres or MySQL.

 ## Why Erlang?